Lady Macbeth Monologue (Act 1, Scene 5) | Shakespeare Unpacked

 Come to my breasts,

-And take my milk for bile, you demons,
+And turn my breast milk into poison, you demons,

 Come, thick night,

-And wrap yourself in heaviest smoke of hell,
+And cover me in darkest smoke of hell,

-That my sharp knife won’t see the wound it makes,
+So that I won’t have to see my sharp knife or the wound it makes,

-Or heaven won’t see through the blanket of the night,
+And heaven can’t see through the blanket of the night,

 Performing Lady Macbeth

-Think about the context of the scene: consider that Lady Macbeth is alone on stage for this speech; how does this affect your performance?
+Think about the context of the scene: consider that Lady Macbeth is alone on stage for this speech.
+Her messenger has just left, and she has read the letter.
+She hears the raven.
+She is in the castle, and it is night time.
+How do these details affect your performance?
 Are you whispering and scared of being overheard?
 Or are you confident and calling to the heavens?
 This monologue should build to a dramatic conclusion, but it doesn’t mean that you need to end with a yell.

 Shakespeare used a lot of language devices to give this speech a specific mood and atmosphere.
 Notice the repetition of ‘k/c’ and ‘t’ sounds—harsh, guttural consonants that reflect her brutal treachery—as well as a reliance on serpentine ‘s’ sounds that mirror Lady M’s snake-like nature.
 There is a lot of alliteration: ‘murdering ministers’ and ‘sightless substances’ that hearken to conjuring, as well as dark and dramatic imagery: ‘croaks the fatal entrance’, ‘pall thee in the dunnest smoke of hell’.